Disney’s Animal Kingdom Quick Service Dining Guide

 Satu’li Canteen is the location I deem to be the best quick service dining at Disney’s Animal Kingdom.
 And I think that would be the opinion of most guests who have had the opportunity to try out Satu’li.

 Guests can elect to eat inside the large dining hall or outside.
 The menu offers a variety of different build-your-own-bowl and salad options.
-You choose a protein option, then add a base and sauce.
+First, you choose a protein option, then add a base and sauce.

-This is also the place that offers the popular cheeseburger pod kids’ meals.
+Satu’li Canteen offers a popular cheeseburger pod kids’ meals.

 An outdoor dining area is a great option when the weather is nice.
 There’s not a lot of shade out here, though.